LeCherry35/Shooter/README.md

-This is simple 2d game, written on JavaScript without additional libraries Animation works mostly on CSS transitions
+This is simple 2d game, written on JavaScript without additional libraries.